|Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 A online marine parts store that has proved beneficial to me is http://www.boats.net/.
 They offer original manufacturer parts at a discounted price below retail, offer a phone salesperson if need be and do ship Fed-Ex to your door.
 They have exploded factory parts online, however it may take a bit of doing trying to initially understand the factory descriptions of different sub-sections.

 Observations : All the above information was derived by seat of the pants trial and error, (which I normally do not recommend) no manual was used.
-Here the repairs were done, or tried only to be taken back apart, added a procedure then redone if needed.
+Here the repairs were done, or tried only to be taken back apart numerous times, added a procedure then redone if needed.

 I do not like the situation where you can not start a motor with the upper cowling off so you can make final carburetor adjustments without having the flywheel rattle against the cowling if you try to remove it while running without disassembling the latches.
 Also the inability to positively identify the water pump impeller without having many at your disposal so you can compare is a hindrance.